dljsjr/stately/README.md

 What Stately **_DOES_** do is give you a way for writing highly encapsulated states with encapsulated transition conditions.
 A state takes only its own local state and the shared system state (called the `Context`) as inputs for its actions and the transition conditions similarly take only the `Context` as their inputs for determining if a transition is valid.
 States are implemented by adhering to traits defined in the crate.
 Stately also provides some nice tools for the caller to provide time signals to simplify time-based transition and action logic.

+## What's up w/ the u128 time arguments for the update functions?

+As mentioned above the context in which this design was first established at IHMC was done in the context of digital feedback loops for control systems; these loops are nearly [hard real-time](https://en.wikipedia.org/wiki/Real-time_computing) feedback loops.
+Timing for these loops when they aren't done bare metal is typically built on top of an OS's high resolution monotonic clock rather than the wall clock.
+This is because the wall clock can skew backwards or forward in time arbitrarily due to many reasons; user timezone adjustment, daylight saving time, NTP corrections, etc.

+High resolution monotonic clocks typically report their values using C-style `timespec`-adjacent structs w/ a Seconds and Nanoseconds field (e.g. `Duration` in Rust), or they use cumulative nanoseconds encoded in an unsigned 64 bit type.

+So why `u128`?
+Because the easiest way to get a high resolution monotonic clock in Rust is via creating a long-lived `Instant` via `std::time::Instant::now()` and then calling `Instant::elapsed().as_nanos()` which returns a `u128`.

 ## `no_std`

 By default, `stately` leverages the Rust standard library.
 Stately uses dynamic dispatch for both states and their transition conditions.
 In the default configuration this is achieved by storing `Vec`'s and `HashMap`'s of [`Box`'ed Trait Objects](https://doc.rust-lang.org/book/ch17-02-trait-objects.html) for the concrete state implementations and their transition conditions in the main state machine struct.
 All of the relevant implementations for this configuration can be found in the `stately::sync::alloc` module.